rosdec/single/README.md

 # Single node Hyperledge Sawtooth project
-This repository contains a stripped down version of the repo [HelloWorld-Sawtooth](https://github.com/Kerala-Blockchain-Academy/HelloWorld-Sawtooth) from Kerala Blockchain Academy.
+This repository contains a stripped down version of the repo [HelloWorld-Sawtooth](https://github.com/Kerala-Blockchain-Academy/HelloWorld-Sawtooth) by Kerala Blockchain Academy.

 ## Installation
 Follow the stemps to run the simple demo.